Early Years Foundation Stage (EYFS)

-We teach the 7 areas of learning through a cross curricular approach in Foundation Stage.
+We teach the seven educational programmes through a cross curricular approach in Foundation Stage.
 The prime areas are considered to be the fundamental starting points to achieve any success in the specific areas.
 If a child is not making progress in physical development, communicate and language & personal, social and emotional development then they will find it more challenging to access and progress in the specific areas of learning.
 All of the areas of learning are delivered through planned, purposeful play with a balance of adult and child led activities.

 Resources are located in designated areas and are easily accessed by the children.
 Pupils are encouraged to handle equipment carefully and to help with tidying up.
 We aim to encourage independence and develop a sense of responsibility in the children.